ty2k/jungle-rails/README.md

 # Jungle

-Jungle is a a mini e-commerce application built with Rails 4.2.
-Jungle uses a PostgreSQL database to store products, users, and user reviews.
-It uses [Stripe's API](https://stripe.com/docs/api) for payment processing.
+Jungle is a mini e-commerce application built with Rails 4.2.
+Jungle uses a PostgreSQL database to store categories, products, users, and user reviews.
+[Stripe's API](https://stripe.com/docs/api) is used for payment processing.
+Administrators are able to add and remove categories and products.
+Users are able to make purchases and review products.
+Rspec testing is employed with coverage for user registration and authentication.

 Jungle is course work from [Lighthouse Labs](https://github.com/lighthouse-labs/).
 My additions to [the template exercise](https://github.com/lighthouse-labs/jungle-rails) include: